confluentinc/cp-ansible/roles/kafka_controller/README.md

 ## Introduction

 Ansible provides a simple way to deploy, manage, and configure the Confluent Platform services.
-This role confluent.kafka_controller is used to deploy kafka broker(s) for Confluent Platform.
+This role confluent.kafka_controller is used to deploy kafka controller(s) for Confluent Platform.
 We don't recommend using this role explicitly, we'd rather suggest to use the playbook confluent.platform.all

 ## Documentation